Weekend Worship

 Special Services

-In addition to our Sunday Worship, Christ Church offers beautiful services throughout the year, such as during Holy Week (the Easter Triduum), Easter Vigil, Festival of Lessons & Carols, All Souls' Requiem, and Taizé Prayer.
+In addition to our Sunday Worship, Christ Church offers beautiful services throughout the year, such as during Holy Week (the Easter Triduum), Easter Vigil, Festival of Lessons & Carols, and All Souls' Requiem.
 Descriptions of these services are explained in more detail below.

 A recent tradition at Christ Church is the singing of a choral Requiem Mass on (or near) November 2nd, All Souls' Day, when the church traditionally remembers and prays for those who have died.
 The music (Requiem by Gabriel Fauré) is fully incorporated into the Eucharist and is offered as an act of worship.